L'Occitane International: Unattractive Despite Undemanding Valuations

 L'Occitane International trades at 14.4 times trailing twelve months' P/E and 14.7 times consensus forward next twelve months' P/E based on its share price of HK$11.28 as of April 22, 2020.
 In comparison, the stock's historical three-year and five-year mean consensus forward next twelve months' P/E multiples were 19.3 times and 20.0 times respectively.
 L'Occitane International registered new all-time historical trough trailing twelve months' P/E and consensus forward next twelve months' P/E multiples of 13.2 times and 12.2 times in March 2020 during the recent market crash.

 L'Occitane International offers consensus forward FY2020 (YE March) and FY2021 dividend yields of 2.5% and 2.4%.
-Market consensus expects L'Occitane International's dividends per share to grow +12% YoY from 0.0297 in FY2019 to EUR0.0334 in FY2020, but subsequently decline -3% YoY to EUR0.0320 in FY2021.
+Market consensus expects L'Occitane International's dividends per share to grow +12% YoY from 0.0297 in FY2019 to EUR0.0334 in FY2020, but subsequently, decline -3% YoY to EUR0.0320 in FY2021.

 Risk Factors

-The key risk factors for L'Occitane International include weaker-than-expected revenue growth in FY2021 as a result of the coronavirus outbreak, the newly-acquired ElEMIS brand performing below expectations, a further decline in profitability and increase in gearing going forward.
+The key risk factors for L'Occitane International include weaker-than-expected revenue growth in FY2021 as a result of the coronavirus outbreak, the newly-acquired ELEMIS brand performing below expectations, a further decline in profitability and increase in gearing going forward.

 Asia Value & Moat Stocks is a research service for value investors seeking value stocks with a huge gap between price and intrinsic value, leaning towards deep value balance sheet bargains (i.e. buying assets at a discount e.g. net cash stocks, net-nets, low P/B stocks, sum-of-the-parts discounts) and wide moat stocks (i.e. buying earnings power at a discount in great companies like "Magic Formula" stocks, high-quality businesses, hidden champions and wide moat compounders).
 Sign up here to get started today!